SilasMarvin/wasmind/actors/delegation_network/crates/report_normal/README.md

 # Report Normal Tool Actor

-*Example tool actor for health check reporting within the Hive delegation network*
+*Example tool actor for health check reporting within the Wasmind delegation network*

 This tool actor enables health analyzer agents to report that a monitored agent is healthy and making normal progress.
 It provides a clean exit path for health check agents when no issues are detected.